Agnès Bénassy-Quéré

-Agnès Bénassy-Quéré (born 15 March 1966) is a French economist who has been serving as chief economist at the Direction générale du Trésor (or French Treasury) since 2020.
-She is also a professor of economics at the Paris School of Economics.
+Agnès Bénassy-Quéré (born 15 March 1966) is a French economist who has been serving as Deputy Governor of the Banque de France since 2023.

+From 2020 to 2023, Bénassy-Quéré was the chief economist at the Direction générale du Trésor (or French Treasury).
+She is also a professor of economics at University Paris 1 Panthéon-Sorbonne and at the Paris School of Economics.

 Career

 Bénassy-Quéré's research interests include the international monetary systems, exchange rates, economic policy, and the European integration.

-Bénassy-Quéré worked for the Ministry of the Economy and Finance before moving to academic positions successively at Cergy-Pontoise University (1993-1996), Lille 2 (1996-1999), Paris-Ouest (2000-2004) and École Polytechnique (2009-2011).
+Bénassy-Quéré worked for the Ministry of the Economy and Finance before moving to academic positions successively at Cergy-Pontoise University (1993–1996), Lille 2 (1996–1999), Paris-Ouest (2000–2004) and École Polytechnique (2009–2011).

-In addition, Bénassy-Quéré also served as a deputy director (1998-2006) and as director (2006-2012) of the Centre d'Etudes Prospectives et d'Informations Internationales (CEPII).
+In addition, Bénassy-Quéré also served as a deputy director (1998–2006) and as director (2006–2012) of the Centre d'Etudes Prospectives et d'Informations Internationales (CEPII).
+Since 2023: second deputy governor of the Bank of France, replacing Sylvie Goulard.

 Recognition

 Bénassy-Quéré's research was awarded Best Young French Economist Award by Cercle des économistes and Le Monde in 2000 (together with Bruno Amable).